-If the Auto-Increment (AI) flag is set, the three low order bits of the Control register are automatically incremented after a read or write.
+If the Auto-Increment flag is set, the three low order bits of the Control register are automatically incremented after a read or write.
 This allows the user to program the registers sequentially.
 The contents of these bits will rollover to '000' after the last register is accessed.

-When the Auto-Increment flag is set (AI = 1) and a read sequence is initiated, the sequence must start by reading a register different from '0' (B2 B1 B0 \neq 000).
+When Auto-Increment flag is set (AI = 1) and a read sequence is initiated, the sequence must start by reading a register different from the Input register (B2 B1 B0 \neq 0 0 0).